-A proud product of two public higher education systems, Melissa holds a B.S. in Biological Sciences from Sacramento State and a Master of Public Health (MPH) degree from the University of California, Davis.
-She also has a Graduate Certificate in Applied Policy and Government from Sacramento State.
-Melissa resides in Sacramento with her husband, daughter, and the family dog.
+A proud product of public schools and both public university systems (CSU and UC), Melissa holds a B.S. in Biological Sciences from Sacramento State and a Master of Public Health (MPH) degree from the University of California, Davis.
+She also has a Graduate certificate in Applied Policy and Government from Sacramento State.
+Melissa is currently navigating the early childhood education landscape as the proud mother of two young daughters.

 Email Me